julianjohannesen/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 order by 1, 3
 ```

-But if we want to see the average number of events per channel per day, then we have to use a subquery.
+But if we want to see the average number of events per channel per day, then we have to use a subquery, specifically an inline query, which means that the subquery will appear in the FROM clause.

 We want something like this:
 ```sql